Distributed controller synthesis for deadlock avoidance: Two locks per process

 Consider $x$ such that $t'_1\eqh t'_j$ for $j\leq x$ but $t'_1\neqh t'_{x+1}$.
 By definition of $\df_{Z'}$ we must have that $t'_{x}$ is the last lock among $t_1,\dots,t_k$ equivalent to $t'_1$, say it is $t_{y}$.
 As each lock only has one outgoing transition in the image of $\df_{Z'}$, and as there is a path from $t_y$ to $t_k$ in that image, $t_k$ must be on that cycle, and thus the "weak edge" $t_k \edge{p_k} t_1$ as well, contradicting the assumption that this is a "strong cycle". \end{proof}

 We conclude with our complete algorithm (if one of our sub-algorithms returns a result, then the entire algorithm stops):

-\begin{lemma} \cref{alg:completealgo} terminates in polynomial time, and fails if and only if there is no "sufficient deadlock scheme" for $\PP^\s$. \end{lemma} \begin{proof} Let $(H',Z')$ be the values at the end of the execution of the algorithm.
+\begin{lem} \cref{alg:completealgo} terminates in polynomial time, and return ``$\s$ winning'' if and only if no "full deadlock scheme" for $\PP^\s$ exists. \end{lem} \begin{proof} Let $\PP=\PP^\s$.
+Suppose that the algorithm fails before reaching the end.
+If this happens before line~\ref{line:last-test} then using Lemma~\ref{lem:trim}, Lemma~\ref{lem:solid-cycles} and Invariant~\ref{Inv1} we obtain that $\Gp$ does not have any "full deadlock scheme" for $\PP$.
+If the algorithm fails at line~\ref{line:last-fail} then there exists a process $p \notin \Proc_Z$ that is not $Z$"-fragile".
+Suppose towards a contradiction that $H$ has a "full deadlock scheme@@H" $\ds_H$, and assume that $\ds_H$ is a $B$-"deadlock scheme" for some $B \subseteq T$.
+By Lemma~\ref{lem:soundpartialds} we can assume that $Z \subseteq B$ and $\ds_H$ is equal to $\ds_{Z}$ on $\Proc_{Z}$.
+Observe that one of the locks of $p$ must belong to $B$, by the definition of "full deadlock scheme".
+So there must exist some outgoing edge from a lock of $p$, say $t$, in $\ds_H(\Proc_B)$.
+Since $\ds_Z(p)$ was undefined, and $\ds_H,\ds_Z$ coincide on $\Proc_Z$, the lock $t$ cannot belong to $Z$.

-Suppose the algorithm fails.
-If it is before line~\ref{line:last-test} then using the previous lemmas and Invariant~\ref{Inv1} we get that $\Gp$ does not have a "sufficient deadlock scheme".
-If the algorithm fails in line~\ref{line:last-fail} then there exists a process $p$ with one of its locks outside of $Z$ and not $Z$-lockable.
-Suppose towards a contradiction $H$ has a "sufficient deadlock scheme@@H" $\ds_H$.
-It must have an edge from a lock of $p$ that is not in $Z$, say from $t$.
 By definition, every lock with an incoming edge in $\ds_H$ must also have an outgoing edge in $\ds_H$.
-Following these edges we get a cycle in $H$.
-During the last iteration of lines 9-12, $Z$ was not increased, hence by \cref{lem:reach} there are no edges from $T \setminus Z$ to $Z$.
+Following these edges we get a cycle in the image of $\ds_H$.
+During the last iteration of lines 9-12, $Z$ did not increase, hence by Lemma~\ref{lem:reach} there are no edges from $T \setminus Z$ to $Z$.
 This cycle is therefore outside $Z$.
 It has to be a "weak cycle" by definition of a "deadlock scheme", which is a contradiction because~\cref{alg:other-cycles} did not increase $Z$ in its last application.